-Collaborative Research Grants support interpretive humanities research undertaken by a team of two or more scholars, for full-time or part-time activities for periods of one to three years.
+Collaborative Research Grants support interpretive humanities research undertaken by two or more collaborating scholars, for full-time or part-time activities for periods of one to three years.
 Support is available for various combinations of scholars, consultants, and research assistants; project-related travel; field work; applications of information technology; and technical support and services.
 All grantees are expected to disseminate the results of their work to the appropriate scholarly and public audiences.

 Eligible projects include

 - research that significantly adds to knowledge and understanding of the humanities;